Skip to main content

 userprovided

-"Never trust user input!" is also true outside the security context: You cannot be sure users always provide you with valid and well formatted data.
+"Never trust user input!" is also true outside the security context: You cannot be sure users always provide you with valid and well-formatted data.
+For a wide range of data, the Python package userprovided:

-The code has type hints (PEP 484) and aims to provide useful log and error messages.
+The code has type hints (PEP 484) and provides useful log and error messages.

 Userprovided has functionality for the following inputs: